chuynh18/liri-node-app/README.md

 LIRI readme
 ===========

 LIRI is a CLI applet to pull specific types of data from Twitter, Spotify, or OMDb.
+This guide is written assuming that your current working directory contains liri.js.

-This guide is written assuming that your current working directory is the directory that contains liri.js.
+**Note:  If your query contains spaces, escape them with a backslash or use quotes.
+I don't support bad behavior, so learn to CLI kthx**

 Twitter
 -------